Target Group, Course Structure, Repertoire and Course Language

-Learn about the background of your works, and use the power of your imagination!
+Learn about the background of your works, and use your power of imagination!

 All supplementary workshops and lectures are accessible only in combination with a master class and are included in the course fee.

-As part of the concerts and auditions during the second week, prizes will be awarded for outstanding interpretations of certain works (Prize money € 1,000 - € 2,000 , master class-specific "Challenge" and isa-wide "Competition").
+As part of the concerts and auditions during the isa23, prizes will be awarded for outstanding interpretations of certain works (Prize money € 1,000 – € 2,000 , master class-specific “Challenge” and isa-wide “Competition”).

 The isaFestival is the presentation platform for all isa participants, providing the opportunity to perform in public as part of its concerts.

 Exceptionally high artistic quality (soloist-level) is required.

 Selection and final decisions regarding invitations to perform are made by isa´s artistic director.